qaqwqaqwq-0/YGP/README.md

 # YGP
 A C++ Windows API wrapper library

-## Introduction
+## Brief Introduction

 YGP is a header-only C++ library for Windows.
-It provides an object-oriented wrapper on many of the Win32 and COM APIs.
-It is designed to be user-friendly and have a high performance.
-Unlike MFC and wxWidgets, this library suggests the use of pure C++ syntax and avoids the use of pointers.
+It provides an object-oriented wrapper on many of the Win32 and COM APIs, designed to be user-friendly with a high performance.
+Unlike MFC or wxWidgets, this library suggests the use of pure C++ syntax and avoids the use of pointers.
 The focus of this library is GUI, but many other functions like networking and threading are also included.
+The YGP library can be used to develop simple GUI applications, but is mostly useful for complex user interfaces with powerful facilities.

+## Purpose

+1. To provide a C++ interface for Win32 and COM APIs
+2. To reduce the amount of code and accelerate Windows software development
+3. To support to develop high-performance software

 ## Features